MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/iberoamerica/ltm-panama-eI-connec-configuration.md

 > The electronic invoicing approach that this article describes is implemented by using an invoicing service that is applicable only to cloud deployments of Finance or Supply Chain Management.

 > [!IMPORTANT]
-> The new Electronic invoicing Globalization feature for Panama (outbound flow) requires that you run Finance version 10.0.41 or later.
+> The new Electronic invoicing Globalization feature for Panama (outbound flow) requires that you run Finance version 10.0.40.
+Specifically, you must run build number 10.0.1935.60 or later.
 It can be imported only into the new Globalization Studio.
 It isn't supported in Regulatory Configuration Service (RCS).

 ## Prerequisites